THERAPY FOR RELIGIOUS TRAUMA

 • Rebuilding a sense of meaning and purpose on your own terms.

-• Exploring—without pressure—what spirituality, if anything, looks like for you now.
+• Exploring—without pressure—what meaning-making looks like for you now.

 Do I need to be religious to do this work?

-While I am able to help you explore spiritual practices that may be helpful for you at this point in your life if that is something you are interested in, I also fully respect and understand that sometimes our early experiences with religion push us away from religion later in life, and that’s okay too!
-I will meet you where you are with empathy and compassion.
+I can help you explore spiritual practices if that is something you are interested in.
+I also fully understand if your experiences with religion have pushed you away from it entirely.
+I’ll meet you where you are with empathy and compassion.

 You don’t have to carry this alone.